The National Minimum Wage and Living Wage

 - company directors

-- volunteers or voluntary workers
+- people who are volunteers or voluntary workers

 - workers on a government employment programme, such as the Work Programme